 Do you want to move, but can't afford the rent in advance payments or deposit?

-Did you know that there is extra money available to help people who are currently in receipt of Housing Benefit but do not get enough benefit to pay their rent?
+Did you know that there is extra money available to help people who are currently in receipt of Housing Benefit or the housing cost element of Universal Credit, but do not get enough benefit to pay their rent?

 Discretionary housing payment

 In special circumstances, we can make a discretionary housing payment to give extra help with rent.
-If the amount of Housing Benefit you are awarded is not enough to meet your rent, you can apply for a discretionary housing payment.
+If the amount you are awarded is not enough to meet your rent, you can apply for a discretionary housing payment.
 We treat every claim individually.

-- We can only consider a discretionary payment towards your rent if you are receiving some Housing Benefit.
+- We can only consider a discretionary payment towards your rent if you are receiving some Housing Benefit or the housing cost element of Universal Credit

 Discretionary housing payments may provide help where: